I tried basic authentication using Nginx

 Ken

-established an in-house club called the Beyond Cafe Club, and am passionate about making coffee and tea every day. ing
+Established the Beyond Cafe Club within the company and is passionate about making coffee and tea every day.